Lightwave MUSIC by John Meisel

 What means PRO registration ?

-John Meisel has written/composed/arranged the beat/track, which is commonly treated as one-half (50%) of the songwriting on a musical composition (sometimes referred to as „100% music“, whereas the lyricist / topline writer gets the other 50% for 100% of the lyrics).
+John Meisel has written/composed/arranged the beat/track, which is commonly treated as one-half (50%) of the songwriting on a musical composition (and referred to as „100% music“, whereas the lyricist / topline writer gets the other 50% for 100% of the lyrics).
 When you purchase a license from John, you agree that Producer John Meisel retains the ownership of his copyright in the NEW composition of yours (with regard to his contribution).
 You agree that any registration of the New Composition with relevant Performance Rights Organizations in your territory (which is called your “PRO” e.g. ASCAP, BMI, JASRAC, GEMA, SOCAN, BUMA, SIAE, SGAE, SACEM, etc.) will reference John Meisel having 50% of the total writer’s share (or in other words „100% of the music“) under John Meisel (GEMA International IP-Name Number: 770882313) and 50% of the total publisher’s share under John Meisel (GEMA International IP-Name Number: 770882313).

 Where can I find the contract ?